orlandod543/datalogger_filter/README.md

-Software written in python that implements a datalogger for a dust filter.
+Software written in python that implements a datalogger for a sensor communicated through serial port.

-Collects the data from a serial port, stores it in a text file and upload them to dropbox.
+Collects the data from a serial port, stores it in a text file and uploads it to dropbox.

-It starts automatically in raspberry by means of systemd.

-It uses the modules pyserial and dropbox.

 Usage:
 - Connect remotely to the raspberry PI through SSH: